r-cemper/ZPretty/README.md

 ^Pretty leaves all error trapping to you.
 So can use it as ISJSON check.

 Set flat=$$Do^ZPretty(input,"","") removes all formatting from input.
-this could be useful to compare 2 differn formatte JSON_Strings.
+this could be useful to compare 2 different formatted JSON_Strings.

 ### examples ###
 ~~~